CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/troubleshooting.md

 ```
 !
 Interaction Dot Marks requires script utils_catspaw_common, which is outdated or missing!
 ```
-If you are seeing any error like that mentioning one of my utility scripts, then moving DotMarks to the bottom of your load order to resolve it.
-This is a good general troubleshooting step anyway.
-It'd also be a good idea to update my other addons to their most recent versions as well, because one or more is outdated.
+If you are seeing any error like that mentioning one of my utility scripts, then move DotMarks to the bottom of your load order to resolve it.
+It'd also be a good idea to update my other addons to their most recent versions as well, because one or more is clearly outdated.
+> [!TIP]
+> Updating your addons to the latest version is _very often_ a good general troubleshooting step anyway--before reporting a problem or giving up on it.
+That's especially true if it's any of my addons that are included in GAMMA--which I take special care to ensure are stable.
+>
+> If you search your log for the names of my addons (e.g. "Personal Adjustable Waypoint", "Milspec PDA", "Fair Fast Travel, etc), then the first line will usually be a similiar initialization string telling you what the version is.
+Check Moddb and make sure it's the latest.

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)

 ## Missing dependencies
 I've tried to set up safety checks that display a message to the player a few moments after they first load into the game if a dependency is missing.
 But in case that fails, if something isn't working right, there's a good chance that you need to properly update a dependency.
 You can find out by enabling debug logging and searching the game log for the string `Checking for dependencies`.
-Whenever the [debuglogs](#enable-debug-logging) setting is enabled, DotMarks will output a block of text on startup that looks like this:
+Whenever the [debuglogs](README.md#enable-debug-logging) setting is enabled, DotMarks will output a block of text on startup that looks like this:
 ```
 [DotMarks] [V] config loaded: true
 [DotMarks] [V] using_modded_exes: true